E-Health/openmrs-module-patientportaltoolkit-pcchr/README.md

 HL10 stands for Hamilton, a city in Ontario, Canada.
 HL10 is a conceptual framework for mHealth Behaviour Intervention Technology.
 [Read More..](http://nuchange.ca/2015/10/hl10-what-is-it.html)
 This module is (would be) an example backend implementation.

+The mobile application (Ionic) is in the hl10App folder

 ## What are the wider implications?

 This module would extend the concept of Patient-Controlled Health Record (PCHR) to **Patient-Controlled and Contributed Health Record (PCCHR)** with the simple and unique HL10 data model for Behaviour Intervention Technology.